sebastiansauer/yart/README.md

 ## Wha is Yart?

-It would be useful to have a RMarkdown template for typical (academic) reports.
+It would be useful to have a RMarkdown template for typical (academic) reports such as class assigments and bachelor/master thesises.
 The LaTeX class "report" provides a suitable format for that.
 This package provides a simple wrapper around this class built on the standard pandoc template.

 This package leans on earlier work by [Aaron Wolen](http://aaronwolen.com/) in his [pandoc-letter](https://github.com/aaronwolen/pandoc-letter) repository, and extends it for use from